ashwanthkumar/gocd-build-github-pull-requests/README.md

 ## Get Started
 - Download the latest plugin jar from [Releases](https://github.com/ashwanthkumar/gocd-build-github-pull-requests/releases) section.
 - Create a file `~/.github` on Go Server and on all Go Agent machines, with the following contents.
-More information on http://github-api.kohsuke.org/.
-In the next release of the plugin we'll remove this dependency.
 ```
 login=johndoe
 password=thisaintapassword